danielwikstrom/Pacman-AI-/README.md

 # Pacman-AI-
-Ai controllers for ms. Pacman using fuzzy logic, reinforced learning and genetic algorithms
+Ai controllers for Ms. Pacman using fuzzy logic, reinforced learning and genetic algorithms This is a class project for the class Advanced AI in Software Engineering.

+Contributors:
+Daniel Wikstrom
+Sergio Troteaga

+In order to test the controllers, you need the Ms. Pacman environment for Java